 Thus, an alternative way of examining the difference between KM and KI data is by translating estimates of saturation into elasticities (which we treat as proxies for the metabolic response coefficient, see Discussion and Supplementary Text).
-In order to simplify the calculation and to avoid dependencies between multiple parameters and metabolite concentrations, we assume that all reactions follow irreversible Michaelis-Menten kinetics and all inhibitors are pure non-competitive.
+To simplify the calculation and avoid dependencies between multiple parameters and metabolite concentrations, we assume that all reactions follow irreversible Michaelis-Menten kinetics and all inhibitors are non-competitive.
 A detailed examination of elasticities across the 13 different growth conditions, further reveals the regulatory contribution of a set of central metabolites as substrates and inhibitors (Figures 4f and 5, Tables S5-S8).
 Interestingly, metabolites like IMP, ATP and ADP have very low elasticities as substrates (since they are typically at saturating levels), whereas others (GMP, AKG) have high substrate elasticities spanning from 0.7 to 0.9.
 As inhibitors, many metabolites are poised between elasticities of 0.2-0.5, whereas some metabolites (e.g. GDP, ADP) have high elasticities across all conditions.
 A higher elasticity could increase the flux response to changes in these metabolites, which is supported by prior work e.g. it has been reported that ADP strongly regulates PRPP synthase (prpps, EC 2.7.6.1) as a form of biosynthetic feedback inhibition (Willemoës et al., 2000), as well as fructose-1-phosphate kinase (fruk, EC 2.7.1.56) as a mediator of end-product inhibition (Buschmeier et al., 1985).

-Notably, the elasticity of several highly connected metabolites in the SMRN (i.e. PEP and FDP) changes substantially from one environmental condition to the next.
+Notably, the elasticity of several highly connected metabolites in the SMRN (i.e. PEP and FDP) changes substantially between environmental conditions.
 FDP has high elasticities when cells grow in a glycolytic mode (e.g. growth on glucose, fructose, mannitol), consistent with the proposed role of FDP as a flux sensor in glycolytic conditions (Kochanowski et al., 2013).
 Interestingly, PEP as an inhibitor has high (absolute) elasticities on gluconeogenic carbon sources (e.g. pyruvate, acetate, succinate), operating anti-symmetrically to FDP.
 This regulatory design is critical for adaptation to environmental conditions, for example for the control of the flux through phosphofructokinase (pfk), which PEP is known to inhibit (Fenton and Reinhart, 2009).
 This inhibition is not needed though when cells grow on glycolytic carbon sources like glucose.
 Interestingly, we find that on glycolytic carbons that can only support a slow growth rate, PEP has still high elasticities (e.g. -0.38 and -0.36 for pfk when cells grow on galactose or mannose respectively).

 Small Molecule Regulation Across Kingdoms of Life

 While some central pathways of metabolism are nearly ubiquitous, whole-cell metabolism varies substantially between different organisms.
 At the coarsest resolution, some phylogenetic taxa (e.g. bacteria and plants) can fix inorganic carbon, while others (e.g. animals) cannot.
 On the other hand, the architecture of central carbon metabolism is broadly conserved across all kingdoms of life (Peregrín-Alvarez et al., 2009; Peregrin-Alvarez et al., 2003).
 However, there is little understanding of the extent to which small molecule regulatory interactions are conserved across evolutionarily distant taxa.
-To study small molecule regulation across kingdoms of life, we analyzed all available data on small molecule activators and inhibitors available in the BRENDA database, stratifying by the species in which the interaction was reported.
+Therefore, we analyzed all available data on small molecule activators and inhibitors available in the BRENDA database, stratifying by the species in which the interaction was reported.
 We mined this data for recurrence of a regulatory interaction between a small molecule and EC number across different species.
-We then focused on analyzing interactions which satisfied two criteria: (1) they were evident in at least 10 different species, and (2) they were supported by at least 10 different reports in the literature.
+We then focused on analyzing interactions which were: (1) evident in at least 10 different species, and (2) supported by at least 10 different reports in the literature.
 A full list describing the 253 such interactions is available as Supplementary Material - Table S3.